 - Processing is necessary for compliance with a legal obligation to which Jump is subject;

-- Processing is necessary in order to protect the vital interests of the Data Subject or of another natural person; or
+- Processing is necessary to protect the vital interests of the Data Subject or of another natural person;

-- Processing is necessary for the purposes of the legitimate interests pursued by Jump or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data, in particular where the Data Subject is a child.
+- Processing is necessary for the purposes of the legitimate interests pursued by Jump or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data;

 - Request correction of his or her Personal Data that Jump holds.
-This enables Personnel to have any incomplete or inaccurate Personal Data be corrected, though Jump may need to verify the accuracy of any new Personal Data provided.
+This enables Data Subjects to have any incomplete or inaccurate Personal Data be corrected, though Jump may need to verify the accuracy of any new Personal Data provided.

-- Request erasure of his or her Personal Data.
-This enables Personnel to ask Jump to delete or remove Personal Data where there is no legitimate purpose for the Processing of such Personal Data by Jump.
-Jump may not always be able to comply with the request of erasure for specific legal reasons or other legitimate grounds, which will be notified to Personnel, if applicable, at the time of the request.
+- Request erasure (deletion) of his or her Personal Data.
+This enables Data Subjects to ask Jump to delete or remove Personal Data where there is no legitimate purpose for the Processing of such Personal Data by Jump.
+Jump may not always be able to comply with the request of erasure for specific legal reasons or other legitimate grounds, which will be notified to Data Subjects, if applicable, at the time of the request.